opensumi/docs/docs/develop/module-apis/editor.en.md

 ## Basic Concept

-The following diagram shows the complete process of opening an editor tab, which can be used to understand the core concepts of the editor module.
+The following diagram shows a complete process to open an editor tab, which can help to understand the core concepts of the editor module.

 ![](https://img.alicdn.com/imgextra/i2/O1CN01BRKCnA1kelm2RqRVn_!!6000000004709-2-tps-1448-1058.png)

-1. There is a unique WorkbenchEditorService instance in the whole IDE global, which is the global editor management service.
-When we open an editor, we first call its open method, passing in a corresponding uri, such as file://path/to/fileToOpen.ts
+1. The global IDE possesses a unique WorkbenchEditorService instance.
+The latter is the global editor management service.
+When we open an editor, we first call its open method and import a corresponding uri, for example, file://path/to/fileToOpen.ts.

-2. To open this uri, we need to convert it into IResource that can be opened in the editor, which will have more information necessary for the editor.
+2. To open this uri, we need to convert it into IResource that can be opened in the editor.
+It will contain more information necessary for the editor.
 This information is provided by the pre-registered `IResourceProvider`.

 ```typescript
 /**